 So what can the artefacts from the ice tell us about climate change now and in the past?

 Most artefacts are from ice patches, not glaciers (read about the difference between glaciers and ice patches here).
 Being smaller, ice patches react much more quickly to changes than glaciers.
-They are also more influenced by wind drift.
-For this reason, they expand and contract more frequently than glaciers.
-This has led to the melt out of most of the artefacts during the millennia since they were lost in the snow.
-Many of the artefacts are displaced downslope by meltwater after they melt out on the surface of the ice.
+They also rely more on wind-drifted snow.
+For this reason, ice patches expand and contract more frequently than glaciers.
+This leads to the melt out of most of the artefacts during the millennia since their loss in the snow.
+Meltwater displaces the artefacts downslope after they melt out on the surface of the ice.

 Maybe in the future it will be possible to use the glacial artefacts and the preserved ice at the sites for climate history studies.
 At present, this is still too early.